practicalli/spacemacs/docs/install-spacemacs/index.md

 ##  Clone Practicalli Spacemacs configuration

-Clone [:fontawesome-brands-github: practicalli/spacemacs-config](https://github.com/practicalli/spacemacs-config) configuration or first create a fork and clone that fork
+Clone [:fontawesome-brands-github: practicalli/spacemacs-config](https://github.com/practicalli/spacemacs-config) configuration.
+Create a fork of this config first if you wish to significantly modify your setup.

 === "Free Desktop XDG config"
     Using SSH